Intent-Based Bridging for Seamless UX with Across on Gelato RaaS

 Solvers are specialized entities that monitor user intents and compete to fulfill them by fronting their own capital.
 Major participants in Across' solver network include professional market makers and DeFi-native teams who maintain liquidity across multiple chains.
 Across maintains a permissionless network open to qualified participants.

 In the Across model, users gain access to their capital on the other chain as soon as possible, which means solvers take on the risk when they front their capital to fulfill user intents.
-This model has proven extremely effective for ETH and major stablecoins and other high-volume tokens, because solver competition drives down costs for users and maintains fast transaction times.
+This model has proven extremely effective for ETH, major stablecoins, and other high-volume tokens, because solver competition drives down costs for users and maintains fast transaction times.

 Canonical Assets: The Security Foundation